caetano-dev/Cave/README.md

 - Make it local first.
 - Save content and filename offline.
     - content/filename is saved, but when edited offline, the app breaks.

-💅
-- Add an emoji picker.
+- Add an emoji picker💅
 ---

 ### What are we building?